Some interesting articles about Steadicams

 brain is doing when you're wearing a Steadicam is learning a whole new

-people show different aptitudes and will pick it up faster than others.
+different people show different aptitudes and will pick it up faster

-The courses that are run in the UK by Optex in New Barnet and the Short
+than others.
+The courses that are run in the UK by Optex in New Barnet

-Course Unit at the National Film School in Beaconsfield are essentially
+and the Short Course Unit at the National Film School in Beaconsfield

 Question: Are there any exercises that you do to build up your